Foamit aggregate is the lightest lightening material in its class, and also works as a thermal insulator.

 - Reduces structural stress due to a low specific gravity

 - Remains stacked in place thanks to its frictional surface

-- Strong long-bearing capacity when compacted
+- Strong load-bearing capacity when compacted

 - Thermally insulating

-- Contains no organic matter
+- Contains no organic matter or sulphur

-- Good water conductivity properties
+- Good water conductivity